section-engineering-education/engineering-education/articles/python-frameworks/index.md

 #### 5. Bottle
 [Github](https://github.com/bottlepy/bottle) stars: 6.9k

 Bottle is a fast and simple micro-framework for building small web applications.
-It's only dependency is the Python Standard Library.
+Apart from the Python Standard Library, Bottle has no other dependency.
 It's recommended to use Bottle with Python3.4 or newer.
 Features offered include:

  - URL routing
  - Template engine
  - A built-in HTTP server
- - Third party WSGI/HTTP server support
+ - Third-party WSGI/HTTP server support

 **Setup and installation**
 After creating and activating a virtual environment, run: